 Quality of Voice

 An important criteria for a reader is an understandable voice.
 This is particularly true for the reader recording my materials, but it applies to whomever I work with.
-Difficult accents, indistinct pronunciations, quietness, verbal dyslexia, and the like can unfortunately prove to be a barrier between me and information.
+Difficult accents, indistinct pronunciations, and quietness can, unfortunately, prove to be a barrier between me and information.
 Every person is different in what voices they can and can’t readily understand.
 Some accents are easy for me to understand and do not pose any problem whatsoever, while some accents are extremely difficult.
 I prefer readers who can speak quickly.
 It will be different for every visually-impaired student.
 In the end, the call should be made by the student rather than the disabilities office.

 Reflecting Written Structure